theskript/convertSVGtoRaphaelJS/README.md

 convertSVGtoRaphaelJS
 =====================

-Uses readysetraphael.com service to convert Svg files to RaphaelJS code.
+Send a remote svg file to readysetraphael.com using cURL and get raphaeljs code.

 Usage Example:
 =====================